Tracy Rocker: Players coached

 In his first season with the Razorbacks, UA's 2003 defensive line helped the Hogs finish fifth in the SEC in total defense, allowing 344.0 yards per game.
 In 2004, Rocker coached first-team All-SEC end Jeb Huckeba, who produced 56 tackles, 13 tackles for loss and 6.5 sacks.
 Huckeba was selected in the fifth round of the NFL Draft.
 Rocker's 2005 unit tied for second in the SEC with 29 sacks and was fourth in rushing defense behind Jackson, who earned second-team All-SEC honors after finishing fourth on the team with 74 tackles.

 Under Rocker's guidance, Jamaal Anderson was the premier pass rusher in the SEC in 2006 with 14 sacks for 100 yards and 20.5 tackles for loss.
 The honorable mention All-American ranked third nationally in sacks per game with 1.0, while his 20.5 TFL ranked 12th.
 Anderson also notched 65 tackles and a team-best 26 quarterback hurries.
-Anderson was selected as the eighth pick of the first round of the 2007 NFL Draft, while fellow Razorback defensive lineman Keith Jackson was taken in the seventh round.
+Anderson was selected as the eighth pick of the first round of the 2007 NFL draft, while fellow Razorback defensive lineman Keith Jackson was taken in the seventh round.

 In 2010, Rocker coached 2010 Lombardi Award winner, AP All-American defensive lineman, and AP SEC defensive player of the year Nick Fairley, as well as AP second-team All-SEC defensive lineman Antoine Carter.
 Fairley led the SEC with 21 tackles for loss and was second in the SEC with 10.5 sacks.

 Rocker was a member of the Auburn staff which won the 2011 BCS National Championship Game.

 Personal life

-A native of Atlanta, Rocker and his wife, Lalitha, have a son, Kumar, who is a baseball pitcher drafted by the Texas Rangers.
+A native of Atlanta, Rocker and his wife, Lalitha, have a son, Kumar, who is a baseball pitcher for the Texas Rangers.

 Rocker's younger brother, David, also attended Auburn and played professional football.